 Canning Town, Newham

-A hitherto solidly working-class district – with much less industry than it once had – situated north of the Royal Victoria Dock and east of the River Lea
+A hitherto solidly working-class district – now an ‘emerging area of east London’ – situated north of the Royal Victoria Dock and east of the River Lea

 This settlement was originally called Hallsville and probably took its modern name from George Canning, briefly prime minister in 1827 – or from his son Charles Canning, first viceroy of India from 1858 until his death in 1862.
 Others have suggested that the name came from a mid-19th-century factory, possibly a cannery, but historians have failed to identify the relevant establishment.

 The opening of a railway station (initially called Barking Road) in 1847 stimulated early jerry-built development, mostly without proper drainage, leaving the population prone to outbreaks of disease.

 The fastest phase of growth came after the 1880s, in the heyday of the Royal Docks.
 The area’s greatest employer was the Thames Iron Works, Victorian shipbuilders to the world and the original home of West Ham football club.
 Thirty-eight spectators died at the ironworks when the slipway collapsed at the launch of the warship HMS Albion in 1898.

 The last major warship built by the yard was HMS Thunderer in 1911.
 The following year Thames Ironworks declared bankruptcy and closed down.